-Date Activity 11 August 2014 Latest deadline for awarding organisations to inform DfE of the intention to submit specific qualifications for consideration for 2017 performance tables.
+Date Activity 21 August 2015 Latest deadline for awarding organisations to inform DfE of the intention to submit a new or redeveloped qualification for consideration for 2018 performance tables.
 We encourage awarding organisations to inform us sooner of their intention to submit qualifications.
-13 October 2014 Latest deadline for awarding organisations to submit accredited qualifications for consideration against DfE Core Maths performance table criteria.
-End November 2014 Publication of the list of Level 3 qualifications that will count in 2017 performance tables as Core Maths.
-5 December 2014 Deadline for awarding organisations to request a review of decisions about 2017 performance tables 31 January 2015 Amendments to the list of Core Maths qualifications for 2017 performance tables if required following the review process.
-Summer 2017 First general Core Maths qualification assessments.
-January 2018 First reporting of qualifications demonstrating the requirement (the 2017 performance tables).
+30 October 2015 Latest deadline for awarding organisations to submit regulated qualifications for consideration against DfE Core Maths performance table criteria.
+December 2015 Publication of the full list of Level 3 qualifications that will count in 2018 performance tables as Core Maths.
+15 January 2016 Deadline for awarding organisations to request a review of decisions about 2018 performance tables By 26 February 2016 Amendment of the list of Core Maths qualifications for 2018 performance tables if required following the review process.

-© Crown copyright 2014
+© Crown copyright 2015